Playground Design

 You can even create zones by using colourful Wetpour surfacing.

-Such spaces have been shown to increase physical activity, decrease bullying and reduce playground injuries.
+Such spaces have been shown to increase physical activity by encouraging physical exercise, decrease bullying and reduce playground injuries.
+All of these factors can help with students' health and well being at school, helping them to develop and stay focused.

 3. Improving Play Equipment